Romani people: Diaspora

-The Romani people have a number of distinct populations throughout Europe.
+Roma form distinct populations throughout Europe.

 In the 19th century, Roma began migrating from Europe to the Americas.
 However, Romani slaves were first shipped to the Americas with Columbus in 1498.
-Spain sent Romani slaves to their Louisiana colony between 1762 and 1800.
+Spain sent Romani slaves to its Louisiana colony between 1762 and 1800.
 An Afro-Romani community exists in St. Martin Parish due to intermarriage between freed African American and Romani slaves.

 In Brazil, the Roma are mainly called ciganos by the non-Romani population.
 Most of them belong to the Calés (Kale) subgroup.
-Juscelino Kubitschek, Brazil's president from 1956 to 1961, was 50% Romani by his mother's bloodline.
-Washington Luís, the last president of the First Brazilian Republic (1926–1930) also had Romani ancestry.
+Juscelino Kubitschek, Brazil's president from 1956 to 1961, was 50% Romani via his mother'.
+Washington Luís, the last president of the First Brazilian Republic (1926–1930), had Romani ancestry.

-The Romani population in the United States is estimated at more than one million.
+The US Romani population is estimated at more than one million.
 (Note: "Today, estimates put the number of Roma in the U.S. at about one million.")
-There are between 800,000 and 1 million Roma in Brazil, most of whose ancestors emigrated in the 19th century from Eastern Europe.
-Brazilian Roma are mostly descended from German/Italian Sinti (in the South/Southeast regions), and Roma and Calon people.
+Between 800,000 and 1 million Roma live in Brazil, most of whose ancestors immigrated in the 19th century.
+Brazilian Roma are mostly descended from German and Italian Sinti (in the South and Southeast regions) and from Roma and Calon people.
 Brazil also includes a notable Romani community descended from Sinti and Roma deportees from the Portuguese Empire during the Portuguese Inquisition.

-Persecution against the Roma has led to many of the cultural practices being extinguished, hidden or modified to survive in a country that has excluded them ethnically and culturally.
-The very common carnivals throughout Brazil are one of the few spaces in which the Roma can still express their cultural traditions, including the so-called "carnival wedding" in which a boy is disguised as a bride and the famous "Romaní dance", picturesquely simulated with the women of the town parading in their traditional attire.
+Persecution led many Roma cultural practices to be extinguished, hidden, or modified to survive in places that excluded them.
+The widespread carnivals throughout Brazil are one of the few spaces in which the Roma can express their cultural traditions, including the so-called "carnival wedding" in which a boy is disguised as a bride, and the "Romaní dance", presented by women parading in their traditional attire.

-South Asian origin
+Origin

-Genetic findings reveal that the ancestors of the Romani people originated in South Asia, likely in the regions of present-day Punjab, Rajasthan and Sindh.
-Because Romani groups did not keep chronicles of their history or have oral accounts of it, most hypotheses about early Romani migration are based on linguistic theory.
+Genetics reveal that the ancestors of the Romani people originated in the northwestern regions of South Asia, particularly in present-day Punjab, Rajasthan and Sindh.
+Because Romani groups did not chronicle their history or maintain oral accounts, most hypotheses about early Roma are based on linguistic data.

 Shahnameh legend

-According to a legend reported in the Persian epic poem, the Shahnameh, the Sasanian king Bahrām V Gōr learned towards the end of his reign (421–439) that the poor could not afford to enjoy music, and so he asked the king of India to send him ten thousand luris, lute-playing experts.
-When the luris arrived, Bahrām gave each one an ox, a donkey, and a donkey-load of wheat so they could live on agriculture and play music for free for the poor.
-However, the luris ate the oxen and the wheat and came back a year later with their cheeks hollowed by hunger.
-The king, angered with their having wasted what he had given them, ordered them to pack up their bags and go wandering around the world on their donkeys.
+According to a legend reported in the Persian epic poem, the Shahnameh, the Sasanian king Bahrām V Gōr learned toward the end of his reign (421–439) that the poor could not afford to enjoy music, and so he asked the king of India to send him ten thousand luris, expert lute-players.
+When the luris arrived, Bahrām gave each one an ox, a donkey, and a donkey-load of wheat so they could live on agriculture and play music for the poor.
+However, the luris ate the oxen and the wheat and returned a year later with their cheeks hollowed by hunger.
+The king, angered by their having wasted his gifts, ordered them to wander the world on their donkeys.